bradarndt/blog/introduction.md

     (a2 != null and a2 <= b1) or (b2 != null and b2 <= a1)

-**Now that we know when they DON'T intersect, let's flip it around to solve for when they do:**
+**Now that we know when they DON'T intersect, let's flip it around to solve for when they DO:**

 This part is simple boolean algebra